Ignalina/thund/README.md

 An minimalistic processor ,

 # Why ??
-Whenever you dont need/cant install Apache Airflow/
+Whenever it is not feasible for an full  Apache Airflow / NIFI

 ... under heavy prototyping,